vargovargo/LivableCities/personnel.md

 > Jessie and Sustain Dane are planning to occupy some of the space in the new Galaxy Building at 800 E. Washington.
 I was put in touch with her by Ted Petith.

 + Lisa MacKinnon - [Dane County Board of Supervisors -Sustainability Coordinator](https://www.countyofdane.com/board/)
+> Lisa was referred to me after Maggie Grabow was introduced to her in